-South Carolina Workforce Industry Needs Scholarship (SCWINS)
+South Carolina Workforce & Industrial Needs Scholarship (SC WINS)

-South Carolina Workforce Industry Needs Scholarship (SCWINS) is a statewide technical college scholarship designed to address workforce shortages in South Carolina.
-Students who desire to apply for SCWINS must apply for all federal and state grants first by filling out the Free Application for Federal Student Aid (FAFSA).
-Also, students must be enrolled in a critical workforce program that lead to an industry recognized certificate, diploma or degree and must be legal residents of South Carolina.
+South Carolina WINS is a statewide technical college scholarship program designed to address workforce shortages in South Carolina.
+The scholarship supplements Lottery Tuition Assistance to help cover any tuition and mandatory fees left after applying all other scholarships or grants.
+Students who desire to apply for SC WINS must apply for all federal and state grants first by filling out the Free Application for Federal Student Aid (FAFSA).
+Students must also be accepted in a certificate, diploma, or degree program; must be registered for at least six (6) credit hours per semester and must be legal residents of the state of South Carolina.
+In addition, students must be receiving a Lottery Tuition Assistance (LTA) Scholarship for the current academic year and majoring in a critical workforce area or receiving LTA for the current academic year and meet the USDA income eligibility guidelines for free and reduced-price meals.